-Dual Credit Advanced Placement Pre-Advanced Placement Other Electives Learning Frameworks AP English III - Language Pre-AP English I Pre-Calculus English Comp 1301 & 1302 AP English IV - Literature Pre-AP English II Bible & It's Influence English Comp 2322 & 2323 AP Calculus Pre-AP Biology Anatomy and Physiology College Algebra Pre-AP Chemistry Anatomy & Physiology AP Spanish IV Pre-AP Physics Biology AP Human Geography Pre-AP Geometry US History 1301 & 1302 US Government Online AP World History Pre-AP Algebra II Economics (Macro) Online AP US History Pre-AP Pre-Calculus Art Appreciation Online AP Economics (Macro) Pre-AP Spanish II Art History Online AP Government Pre-AP Spanish III Psychology Online AP European History Pre-AP Psychology Sociology Online AP Psychology Pre-AP Algebra 1 OnRamps English IV AP Biology OnRamps Statistics AP Physics OnRamps Geoscience AP Chemistry OnRamps Computer Science AP Environmental Science Intro to Physical Fitness Public Speaking AP 2D Art
+Dual Credit Advanced Placement Pre-Advanced Placement Other Electives AP English III - Language Honors English I Pre-Calculus English Comp 1301 & 1302 AP English IV - Literature Honors English II Bible & It's Influence English Comp 2322 & 2323 AP Calculus Honors Biology Anatomy and Physiology College Algebra AP Spanish IV Honors Chemistry Anatomy & Physiology AP Human Geography Honors Physics Biology AP World History Honors Geometry US History 1301 & 1302 AP US History US Government Online AP Economics (Macro) Honors Algebra II Economics (Macro) Online AP Government Honors Pre-Calculus Psychology Online (SS) AP European History Honors Spanish II Sociology Online (SS) AP Psychology Honors Spanish III OnRamps English IV AP Biology Honors Psychology OnRamps Statistics AP Physics Honors Algebra 1 OnRamps Geoscience AP Chemistry OnRamps Computer Science AP Environmental Science AP 2D Art

 - 3. A student with disabilities who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - 4.
 An ineligible student may continue to practice or rehearse with other students for an extracurricular activity but may not participate in a competition or other public performance.
 The student is not permitted to travel with the organization, team, etc. to the event while suspended from participating due to grades. - 5.
 Students who have not completed required work prior to the end of the grading period due to an excused absence will receive an "incomplete".
 Students with an "incomplete" grade are ineligible until the "I" is replaced with a passing grade.
 Students with an incomplete in a course may regain their eligibility when the "I" is replaced with a passing grade provided: - The "I" is due to an excused absence. - The work is made up within one week of the student's return to school. - 6.
 A student is allowed up to ten absences in a school year for school-related or school-sanctioned activities on or off campus, not related to post-district competition.
 A maximum of five absences is allowed for post-district competition, prior to state, and a maximum of two absences for state competition.
 All extracurricular activities and public performances, whether UIL activities or other activities approved by the Board, are subject to these restrictions regarding eligibility. - 7.
-A student who misses a class because of participation in an activity that has not been approved will receive an unexcused absence - 8.
+A student who misses a class because of participation in an activity that has not been approved will receive an unexcused absence. - 8.
 Students must be in attendance at least 4 class periods on the day of the activity to participate in any extracurricular activity unless prior approval is given by the principal.